shoutem/shoutem.github.io/_posts/1-1-4-CreatingNavigationAndScreen.md

 # Creating shortcut and screen
 <hr />

 The easiest way to understand what shortcuts are, is to think of them as links to the starting screen in your extension.
 These links will be used to navigate to your extension from any part of the application.
-Extensions can expose more shortcuts.
+Extensions can expose multiple shortcuts.
 Let's now create one.

 ```ShellSession
 $ shoutem shortcut add openRestaurantsList